wwarthen/RomWBW/Source/Doc/UserGuide.md

   <u>[.<s>]   - Boot Disk Unit/Slice
 ```

-Likewise the 'L' command will display the list of ROM Applications that
+Likewise the `L` command will display the list of ROM Applications that
 you can launch right from the Boot Loader:

 ```